 Let the roast sit outside of the fridge for 15-20 minutes before cooking to ensure quicker and more evenly cooked meat.

 In 2011, the US Department of Agriculture revised the recommended cooking temperature for pork.
 The recommended internal temperature is 145° with a three minute resting time.
 This means the meat may have a little pink, which is perfectly safe and much tastier than overcooked, dried out pork.
 Read about it here: A Little Pink is OK

 Resting time is important for allowing the juices to distribute.
 If you slice it right off the grill, you will lose all the juices and the meat will be dry.
 Also, the meat completes its cooking time for those few minutes of rest.

 What to Serve With Grilled Pork

 We really like to toss together some coleslaw, like this Fennel Cabbage Slaw to serve with grilled pork.
-And,try drizzling this grilled pork tenderloin, or any, grilled meats with this delicious and super simple Chimichurri Sauce.
+And one of my favourite sides for this tenderloin is Shaved Brussels Sprouts Salad With Apples.
+If you're looking for a heartier side dish, try Potatoes Au Gratin or Miso Baked Sweet Potatoes.
+Also, try drizzling this grilled pork tenderloin, or any, grilled meats with this delicious and super simple Chimichurri Sauce.
 If you have some parsley in your garden, this sauce is a great use for it.
-But if you don’t, it’s worth buying some fresh parsley to make it.
+But if you don't, it's worth buying some fresh parsley to make it.

-Reduce heat to medium, close lid to grill and cook a further 15 minutes, turning halfway through.
+- Reduce heat to medium, close the lid on the grill, and cook a further 15 minutes, turning halfway through.